Back to top

 Knight - Stack Jump

 Game-Ace is one of the many studios that perform such appraisals, and we would be more than happy to take a look at your project.
-We offer decades of experience in game development and design, which have has allowed us to get a very good understanding of game costs and the finest development practices that reduce costs while maintaining a high level of quality.
+We offer decades of experience in mobile game development and design, which has allowed us to get a very good understanding of game costs and the finest mobile development practices that reduce costs while maintaining a high level of quality.
 It is a point of pride that we hold the largest team of Unity developers in Eastern Europe, and our experts have worked on projects of various scopes, from MVP to Hardcore.
-For example, our most recent release is an aforementioned hyper-casual title called Knight- Stack Jump, which is available for free both on Android and iOS.
+For example, our most recent release is an aforementioned hyper-casual title called Knight- Stack Jump, available for free on Android and iOS.

 It all starts with a message.
-Contact us today and we can start discussing how to deliver the project of your dreams.
+Contact us and we can start discussing how to deliver the project of your dreams.

 Average rating 4.7 / 5.
-Votes: 50
+Votes: 63

 No votes so far!
 Be the first to rate this post.